quixio/quix-streams/docs/process.md

 # Processing data

-The Quix SDK is specifically designed to make real time data processing very easy.
+The Quix SDK is specifically designed to make real-time data processing very easy.
 We provide high-performance technology, inherited from F1, in a way that anybody with basic development skills can understand and use it very quickly.